 Notification and Disbursement of Title IV Funds

 Students can access the notification of financial aid and Title IV funds by accessing their award letter through their Ellucian Self-Service account.
 This information is available in real time and includes the name and award amount.
 Disbursement of Title IV funds occurs during the first two weeks of the term.
 Academic attendance verification is conducted by the Records Office by the official census date of each term.
-Students who do not begin academic attendance in all of their enrolled credit hours will have their aid adjusted as needed based on the census date report.
-Students who are receiving federal student loans will receive an electronic notification to their Marietta College email account when the loan funds have disbursed.
+Based on the census date report, students who do not begin academic attendance in all their enrolled credit hours will have their aid adjusted as needed.
+Students who are receiving federal student loans will receive an electronic notification to their Marietta College email account when the loan funds have been disbursed.